 It’s made their whole extended family closer, too.

-That’s why when Kaeli and Kelsey looked over to the stands during that state championship game, they weren’t surprised to see their parents, aunts, uncles, and cousins packing the bleachers in shirts custom-made for the occasion.
+That’s why when Kaeli and Kelsey looked over to the stands during that state championship game, they weren’t surprised to see their parents, aunts, uncles and cousins had packed the bleachers in shirts custom-made for the occasion.

-Bringing a championship home to Eastport-South Manor was a dream come true for the Huff sisters because ESM is more than their high school, it’s the epicenter of their large family.
+Bringing a championship home to Eastport-South Manor was a dream come true for the Huff sisters.
+ESM is more than their high school, it’s the epicenter of their large family.
 Kaeli and Kelsey have more than 20 cousins, many of whom play or played for the Sharks.

 “We literally lived at the field,” Kaeli said.
 “When we were younger and when we were in high school, we’d always be there supporting one another.”